Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Parameters:

 1.  `#!cpp int effectID`: The ID of the effect to use
 2.  `#!cpp int unitOrTechnologyID`: The ID of the unit or technology to effect
 3.  `#!cpp int attribtueOrOperation`: The attribute to modify or the operation to perform
 4.  `#!cpp int value`: The value of the effect
-5. `#!cpp int playerNumber`: The player to apply the effect to.
+5. (Optional) `#!cpp int playerNumber`: The player to apply the effect to.
 If unspecified, applies to all players except Gaia.

 Change the specified attribute of the specified unit or technology by the value for the specified player.
 For more information on this, check the [UserPatch]("Jump to: UserPatch NONE EXISTENT") section of the guide